Vehicle: Motors and engines

 When needed, the energy is taken from the source and consumed by one or more motors or engines.
 Sometimes there is an intermediate medium, such as the batteries of a diesel submarine.

 Most motor vehicles have internal combustion engines.
 They are fairly cheap, easy to maintain, reliable, safe and small.
 Since these engines burn fuel, they have long ranges but pollute the environment.
 A related engine is the external combustion engine.
 An example of this is the steam engine.
 Aside from fuel, steam engines also need water, making them impractical for some purposes.
 Steam engines also need time to warm up, whereas IC engines can usually run right after being started, although this may not be recommended in cold conditions.
 Steam engines burning coal release sulfur into the air, causing harmful acid rain.

-While intermittent internal combustion engines were once the primary means of aircraft propulsion, they have been largely superseded by continuous internal combustion engines: gas turbines.
+While intermittent internal combustion engines were once the primary means of aircraft propulsion, they have been largely superseded by continuous internal combustion engines, such as gas turbines.
 Turbine engines are light and, particularly when used on aircraft, efficient.
 On the other hand, they cost more and require careful maintenance.
 They can also be damaged by ingesting foreign objects, and they produce a hot exhaust.
 Trains using turbines are called gas turbine-electric locomotives.
 Examples of surface vehicles using turbines are M1 Abrams, MTT Turbine SUPERBIKE and the Millennium.
-Pulse jet engines are similar in many ways to turbojets, but have almost no moving parts.
-For this reason, they were very appealing to vehicle designers in the past; however their noise, heat and inefficiency has led to their abandonment.
+Pulse jet engines are similar in many ways to turbojets but have almost no moving parts.
+For this reason, they were very appealing to vehicle designers in the past; however, their noise, heat, and inefficiency have led to their abandonment.
 A historical example of the use of a pulse jet was the V-1 flying bomb.
 Pulse jets are still occasionally used in amateur experiments.
 With the advent of modern technology, the pulse detonation engine has become practical and was successfully tested on a Rutan VariEze.
 While the pulse detonation engine is much more efficient than the pulse jet and even turbine engines, it still suffers from extreme noise and vibration levels.
-Ramjets also have few moving parts, but they only work at high speed, so that their use is restricted to tip jet helicopters and high speed aircraft such as the Lockheed SR-71 Blackbird.
+Ramjets also have few moving parts, but they only work at high speed, so their use is restricted to tip jet helicopters and high speed aircraft such as the Lockheed SR-71 Blackbird.